A Convincing Bargain

 ‘No!
 How do you know Kenny?
 I did a thorough background check on him after his death.
 He lived in a remote island before he came here.
 He hardly knew anyone and lived a reclusive life.
 There’s no way you know him.
 Who sent you?’
 I grew uncomfortable as his stance got more and more offensive.
 Kenny’s murder was probably one of the very few blotches on his perfect record with this perfect town and the mention of his name had seemingly hit a nerve.

 ‘You!!
 You’ve doomed this place.’
-Astounded, he stood up from his seat.
+Astounded, he stood up from his seat, running his hand through his hair.
+He could see the terrible fate that I pictured a few minutes after meeting the boy.
+He understood that I had marked the town for death.
 ‘All these years I’ve cloaked and protected this town.
 The era of despair hit immediately after the Waynecastle massacre and trade was just tumbling in every corner of the nation.
 I couldn’t bear the ugly sight of it so I fled back here, to my hometown.
 I didn’t have any family back here, but this was my childhood home.
-I was surprised how different this place was from the rest of the world.
+I was surprised how different this place was from the rest of the country.
 I worked with the merchants here for a year.
 We ventured to different towns and cities and saw how the world around us was crumbling.
 We merchants understood what we had while the rest of the townsfolk to this date remain obnoxiously ignorant of the outside world.
 They don’t know the plight of the people living outside and that was only because we merchants protected them from this information.’

-‘After the one year I spent travelling and trading, I realized why Vereen was still alive and prospering.
+‘After the one year I spent travelling and trading, I realised why Vereen was still alive and prospering.
 I felt the presence of the soul in this place.
-That realization gave me a sense of mission.
-After learning about the darkness and desperation glooming around, I took a pledge to protect this place from the evil outside.
-Taking charge and leadership was the first step.
+That realisation gave me a sense of mission.
+After learning about the darkness and despair looming around the nation, I took a pledge to protect this place from the evil outside.
+Taking charge was the first step.
 I quickly climbed the ranks in the trade business using my skill and experience as a fence.
 I vowed to the lord to hide this town from the world outside.’

 ‘We also have very planned and careful trade expeditions when we venture outside.
 It’s a smoke and mirrors expedition where we make plenty of diversions and keep circling around to hide the location of our place.
 Our caravans are heavily armed so we have never faced an ambush either.’

 ‘For over a decade we’ve remained hidden, we’ve remained safe.
 But now it’s over.
 You’ve come here and you’ve marked this place for death.
 We’re strong but we’re not strong enough to face the thieves guild.
 Once the word reaches out we’re doomed.
 Everyone would rush in here and ravage this place till there’s nothing left.
 The desperate folks outside will eradicate the last piece of soul from the country just to live on for a few more days.’
-It broke my heart to see the man’s psyche get torn apart.
-He knew that everything he built and protected all these years was going to crumble.
+It broke my heart to see the previously calm man’s psyche get torn apart like this.
+He spoke of his trials and despair without thought, probably reflecting on everything he had built up until now and picturing it all crumbling.
 The one thing he swore to safeguard was about to be taken away from him.
-He was vulnerable and this was the time to strike the iron.
+He was vulnerable and this was the perfect time to strike the iron.

 I stood up and walked up to him.
 I placed my hand on his shoulder and assured him.
 ‘Consider me a part of your mission Mikhail.
 The guild is my family but I’ll even face them if I have to protect this place.
 Only a few people know about my venture here and I’ll do whatever it takes to ensure their silence.
 Let me go and deal with the situation.
 I just have one request.
 Grant the Forrests’ permission to leave this place.’
 A million thoughts ran through his head as soon as he heard my offer.